aDotInTheVoid/boxcars/docs/report/report.md

 To acquire a cown, you can use the `when` function.
 This takes in the cowns you want to acquire, and a lambda to invoke on those cowns.
 This lambda is passed a parameter of type `acquired_cown<T>`.
-This represents the same cown that was passed in the agument, but with the idea that it's acquired (and therefor allowed to mutate the cown's underlying data) encoded in the type system.
+This represents the same cown that was passed in the argument, but with the idea that it's acquired (and therefor allowed to mutate the cown's underlying data) encoded in the type system.
 Listing \ref{rt-cpp-1} shows an example of this [^cppinfer].

 [^cppinfer]: I'm choosing to give the type declaration of all variables for
     clairity.
-On actuall code, most of these can be infered, and will be written as `auto` instead.
+On actual code, most of these can be inferred, and will be written as `auto` instead.

 ```cpp {.freefloat label="rt-cpp-1" caption="Creating and acquiring a cown with the \texttt{verona::cpp} library"}